The History of the

 In the summer of 2006 the department met with the town officials to discuss adding another addition to the firehouse.
 We were in need of more space to house the trucks.
 In addition to the truck bays, some vehicles were being parked in the wash bay, the stew bay, outside the building and the 1939 truck was being housed in a storage building across town.
 We were given the approval to have plans drawn up for the addition that we needed.
 We decided to add two more bays, a maintenance room with overhead storage and additional parking at the South end of the building.
 The plans went out for bids on October 4, 2006 and were opened on November 6, 2006.
 Kenbridge Construction submitted the low bid of $391,225.00.
 Construction was completed and we moved in June 6, 2007.

-During the past seventy-five years, there have been ten fire chiefs: C. L. Temple, B. L. Smithson, Clyde Williams, Harry Mewborn, W. W. Estes Jr., C. D. Wells, Archie Dishmon, Clarence Baisey, James E. Crowder and Charles R. Wells.
+In the history of the department, there have been ten fire chiefs: C. L. Temple, B. L. Smithson, Clyde Williams, Harry Mewborn, W. W. Estes Jr., C. D. Wells, Archie Dishmon, Clarence Baisey, James E. Crowder and Charles R. Wells.

-Over the past seventy-five years there have been many changes in our department.
+Over the past eighty years there have been many changes in our department.
 Our fire department has become one of the best volunteer organizations in Southside Virginia.
-This has been accomplished by by the service and dedication of all the members, both past and present.
-We have consistently tried has been made possible by the town and community that so actively supports us.
+This has been accomplished by the service and dedication of all the members, both past and present.
+We have consistently improved year after year and this has been possible because of the town and community that so actively supports us.

 Thank you to everyone who supports us and to the members before us that gave us the tools to begin with and the spirit to keep moving forward.